Jamie Dornan ‘Easier’ With Dakota Johnson, Amelia Warner Supports ‘Fifty Shades’

 — Daily Mail Celebrity (@DailyMailCeleb) December 5, 2016

 Dakota Johnson has deleted all but one pictures from her Instagram account, presumably to work on her art and career, not her social media presence.
-This year, she is set to release Suspiria, which also stars Chloë Grace Moretz, Mia Goth, and Tilda Swinton.
+This year, she is set to release Suspiria, which also stars Chloe Grace Moretz, Mia Goth, and Tilda Swinton.

 Do you think Jamie and Dakota will ever reunite for another film project?
-Let us know in the comments below!
+Let us know in the comments section below!

 [Featured Image by Vianney Le Caer/AP Images]